2024-10-14

 Next, let's look at getting inferred parameter types working.
 With lots of

-commands, it's annoying to have to repeat the type of the app
+commands, it's annoying to have to repeat the type of the app parameter for

 each command.